 Mix warm water with a small amount of mild laundry detergent or washing-up liquid.

-For white and lighter-coloured shoes, you can also make an effective cleaning paste by mixing equal parts of bicarbonate of soda and water.
+For white and light-coloured shoes, you can also make an effective cleaning paste by mixing bicarbonate of soda and water in equal parts.

 3.Hand-wash the Laces